GOP tucks $8 billion for military weaponry in virus bill

 Anniston, Alabama, is also a beneficiary, along with Lima, Ohio, of $375 million for Stryker Army combat vehicle upgrades.
 Shipyards in Mississippi and Maine would benefit from $250 million for shipbuilding industrial bases.

-“They turned the appropriations portion of the bill into a spending spree on weapons systems and a new federal building designed to block competition to the president’s hotel,” said House Appropriations Committee Chairman Nita Lowey, D-N.Y.
+“They turned the appropriations portion of the bill into a spending spree on weapons systems and a new federal building designed to block competition to the president’s hotel,” said House Appropriations Committee Chair Nita Lowey, D-N.Y.
 “It’s clear to me that amphibious ships don’t feed hungry children.”

 The package includes $1.8 billion to rebuild the FBI’s headquarters in downtown Washington.
-The building is near the Trump International Hotel, and if the FBI moves the lot could be used to construct another hotel that would compete with Trump’s.
+The building is near the Trump International Hotel, and if the FBI moves the lot, it could be used to construct another hotel that would compete with Trump’s.

 Shelby is among the last of a brazen breed of veteran Senate appropriators who try to push the envelope to deliver for their states.
 He also appears to be more independent than his predecessor, the late Sen. Thad Cochran, R-Miss.